LeonardoSouzaV/Desafio1-Stage1-Explorer-Rocketseat/README.md

 <h1 align="center"> Fixing Bugs (1)</h1>

-<p align="center">Challenge made by the team of instructors at Rocketseat for the EXPLORER, for a better understanding of HTML e CSS<br/>
+<p align="center">Challenge made by the team of instructors at Rocketseat for the EXPLORER, for a better understanding of HTML and CSS<br/>

 <p align="center">
   <a href="#-Technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;